-Invasives Plants Initiative
+Invasive Aquatic Plants Initiative

-The presence and proliferation of invasive, non-native plants in the Connecticut River and other water bodies through the region and state has become a bigger and bigger issue in the past decade.
-Such non-native plants in the state have been identified going back decades.
-In many cases, the invasive plants take over and block out the native plants that are so important to the ecology of our waters.
-At present, our issues predominantly involve Hydrilla and Water Chestnut, although Water Chestnut presence has been held at bay in the southern part of the Connecticut River due to the diligent work of RiverCOG and numerous other partners.
+The presence and proliferation of aquatic invasive, non-native plants in the Connecticut River and other water bodies throughout the region and state has become an ever increasing issue.
+Non-native aquatic plants in the state have been identified for decades.
+In many cases, the invasive plants take over and replace the native plants that are so important to the ecology of our waters.
+At present RiverCOG’s efforts predominantly involve Hydrilla and Water Chestnut (Trapa natans).

-Hydrilla (Hydrilla verticulata)
+Hydrilla (Hydrilla verticillata)

 Water Chestnut (Trapa natans)